 - Place the toasts under the broiler just long enough to melt the cheese, about 1 minute.

 - Remove from the oven, place sandwiches on serving plates.
 If using roasted tomato sauce, drizzle with another tablespoon or two of tomato sauce.

-- If you're using a jar of tomato sauce or marinara instead of homemade, I encourage you to pour the sauce into a saucepan to heat it up, tasting it for seasoning and adding more salt, pepper, or fresh herbs if it's on the bland side.
+- Substitute homemade marinara for the roasted tomato sauce.
+Or, use a jar of marinara.
+If you're using a jar of tomato sauce or marinara instead of homemade, I encourage you to pour the sauce into a saucepan to heat it up, tasting it for seasoning and adding more salt, pepper, or fresh herbs if it's on the bland side.

 - To cook Italian sausage, heat 1 tablespoon of olive oil in a large skillet set over medium-high heat until shimmering.
 Add the sausage and cook until no pink remains, using the spoon to break the sausage up into small pieces as it cooks.

 Amount Per Serving: Calories: 0Total Fat: 0gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 0mgSodium: 0mgCarbohydrates: 0gFiber: 0gSugar: 0gProtein: 0g